Yassmine-Yazidi-573/TSA-PROJECT-Forecasting-DFF/README.md

    ```
 4. Run all cells in sequence

->  Make sure your dataset path matches the code in the notebook.
+>  Make sure the  dataset path matches the code in the notebook.
 ---
 ## 📈 Results